Nakajima Type 1 Fighter / Ki-43 (Oscar)

 maneuverability and a fast rate of climb but was vulnerable to enemy fire,

 and its armament was insufficient for bringing down

 heavily armored Allied aircraft.

 Ki-43-I (Type 1, Model I)

 Powered by a Nakajima Ha-25 radial engine with a two-bladed engine.
 Armed with two 7.7mm Type 89 machine guns or one 7.7mm Type 89 machine gun and one 12.7mm Ho-103 machine gun.
-All Nakajima built production Ki-43-I (Model 1) aircraft had three-digit MNs.
+All Nakajima built production Ki-43-I (Model 1) aircraft had three-digit manufacture numbers.
 Ki-43-I Oscar manufacture numbers were coded by adding +100 to the true serial number.
 For example, Ki-43-I 750 was the 650th Oscar produced.
-Ki-43 (Model 1) aircraft built by the Army Air Arsenal had four-digit MNs.
+Ki-43 (Model 1) aircraft built by the Army Air Arsenal with four-digit manufacture numbers.

 Ki-43-II (Type 1, Model II)